dotnet/docs/docs/csharp/csharp-7.md

 The `namedLetters` tuple contains fields referred to as `Alpha` and `Beta`.
-In a tuple assignment, you can also specify the names of the fields on the right hand side of the assignment:
+In a tuple assignment, you can also specify the names of the fields on the right-hand side of the assignment:

 [!code-csharp[ImplicitNamedTuple](../../samples/snippets/csharp/new-in-7/new-in-7/program.cs#06_ImplicitNamedTuple "Implicitly named tuple")]

-The language allows you to specify names for the fields on both the left and right hand side of the assignment:
+The language allows you to specify names for the fields on both the left and right-hand side of the assignment:

 [!code-csharp[NamedTupleConflict](../../samples/snippets/csharp/new-in-7/new-in-7/program.cs#07_NamedTupleConflict "Named tuple conflict")]